 Case #12-11: Advertisements by Individuals Other Than the Listing Broker

-REALTOR® A placed a full page ad in the Sunday supplement of his local newspaper.
+REALTOR® A purchased a banner ad on the website of his local newspaper.
 In the body of the ad were pictures of several homes and their addresses.
-At the top of the page was the following: “We’ve sold these—we can sell yours, too.”
+At the top of the ad was the following: “We’ve sold these—we can sell yours, too.”

 Since all the complaints involved the same advertisement, they were consolidated to be heard at the same hearing before a Hearing Panel of the Professional Standards Committee.